-Besides stand-alone lithium batteries, also many lithium powered products such as hoverboards, thermometers, and laser pointers sold on Amazon must comply with the platform’s requirements for lithium products.
+Amazon lists requirements for selling lithium batteries on its marketplace.
+Besides stand-alone lithium batteries, many lithium-powered products such as hoverboards, laptops, and mobile phones sold on Amazon must also comply with the platform’s requirements.

-For example, Amazon US requires that all hoverboard sellers must provide UL test reports to show compliance with applicable UL standards such as UL 1642.
+For example, Amazon requires laptop and mobile phone batteries to comply with UL 2054 or UL/CSA 62133.
+It also requires that all hoverboard sellers must provide UL test reports to show compliance with applicable UL standards such as UL 1642.

-Therefore, importers shall either buy UL-listed products or conduct third-party lab testing for the applicable UL standards.
-Otherwise, Amazon can remove your product listing with non-compliant reasons, and suspend your Amazon account if necessary.
+Therefore, importers should either buy UL-compliant products or conduct third-party lab testing for the applicable UL standards.
+Otherwise, Amazon can remove your product listing.

-Our recommendation is that you only procure lithium batteries which are tested and proven to comply with all current UL standards.
-Keep in mind that most lithium batteries on the market are not UL tested and compliant.
-In fact, most OEM lithium batteries are not.
-As such, procuring UL tested and compliant brand name batteries (e.g, Samsung) is often the only option.
+We recommend that you only procure lithium batteries that are tested and proven to comply with all current UL standards.
+Keep in mind that most lithium batteries on the market are not UL-tested and compliant.
+Most OEM lithium batteries are not.
+As such, procuring UL-tested and compliant brand-name batteries (e.g, Samsung) is often the only option.

-Battery-powered products shall comply with applicable voluntary standards such as:
+1. Battery-powered products should comply with applicable voluntary standards such as: